Did you know the greatest threat to information governance and security is your own employees?

 Information is a business asset that is important across all functions of an enterprise as not only can the information lifecycle cross functions, but each function manages their own information with their own lifecycles.
 Coordination among departments allows an organization to make effective use of all of its information, regardless of ownership, particularly in this era of Big Data.

-What are four ways to keep your workforce thinking wisely when it comes to information governance expectations – and practices?
+What are four ways to keep your workforce thinking wisely when it comes to information or data governance expectations – and practices?

 Bring Your Own Common Sense